tidyverse/tidyverse.org/content/blog/case-weights/index.md

 ##   Rejected  351    317
 ```

-This is a 3D array, so let's convert to a rectangular data format:
+This is a 3D array, so let's convert it to a rectangular data format:

 ```r